joewalker/gcli/docs/index.md

     <div id="cockpitOutput"></div>

-   If this element is not present, Cockpit will create its own output element and show it above or below the input element whenever the command line has keyboard focus.
+   If this element is not present, GCLI will create its own output element and show it above or below the input element whenever the command line has keyboard focus.

    TODO: Check this last part works

 3. Tell cockpit what commands to make available.
 See the sections on Writing Commands, Writing Types and Writing Fields for more information.

-   One important thing to note is that this must be done after Cockpit has initialized.
-The easy way to do this is to ride on the onCockpitInit ``event``.
+   One important thing to note is that this must be done after GCLI has initialized.
+The easy way to do this is to ride on the onGCLIInit ``event``.
+(This is not fully implemented yet)

-    window.onCockpitInit = function(require) {
+    window.onGCLIInit = function(require) {
       var canon = require('pilot/canon');
       canon.addCommand({ ... });
     };